-5.10 Forced Marriage
+5.8 Forced Marriage

-A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and pressure or abuse is used.
+A forced marriage is where one or both people do not (or in cases of people with learning disabilities, cannot) consent to the marriage and where violence, threats or other form of coercion are used.
 It is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic/child abuse and a serious abuse of human rights.
+Since February 2023, it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.

-Staff at Lincoln UTC understand that likewise this is a potential Safeguarding issue and thus they would pass on concerns by applying the usual referral process and Child Protection procedures and pass this information to the Designated Safeguarding Lead (DSL).
-The Forced Marriage Unit may be contacted on Tel; 020 7008 0151 for advice or information and has published statutory guidance; https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment da ta/file/322310/HMG Statutory Guidance publication 180614 Final.pdf
+Staff at Lincoln UTC understand that this is a potential safeguarding issue and thus, they would pass on concerns by applying the usual referral process and child protection procedures and pass this information to the designated safeguarding lead (DSL).
+The Forced Marriage Unit may be contacted on Tel; 020 7008 0151 for advice or information and has published statutory guidance https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\da ta/file/322310/HMG\Statutory\Guidance\publication\180614\Final.pdf

-5.11 Preventing Radicalisation, The Prevent Duty and Channel
+5.9 Preventing Radicalisation, The Prevent Duty and Channel